zeplin/connected-components-docs/docs/gettingStarted/ANGULAR.md

 > **👀 We simplified the Connected Components experience, you can now get it running within minutes.
 [Check this document for details.](./QUICK_START.md)**

-> **We also provide a graphical interface via Zeplin apps for Storybook integration.
+> **Zeplin provides an easier way to connect components using **Storybook integration**, if your Angular components already have corresponding stories in a Storybook environment.
 Check out [this article](https://zpl.io/article/storybook-integration) to learn more.**

 ## 1. Prepare configuration file